-One of the first manufactured fibers.
-It is soft and has a crisp feel with the lustrous appearance of silk, and excellent appearance when draped.
-It is not a strong fiber, as its resistance to abrasion is poor, it resists shrinkage, moths, and mildew and does not absorb moisture readily.
-Its yarns are pliable and supple and will always spring back to their original shape.
-It is fast drying and when heated becomes more pliable.
-Acetone and alcohol dissolve the fibers.
-Special dyes are required if it is to be colored.
+Acetate is one of the first manufactured fibers.
+With a crisp feel and lustrous appearance of silk, this provides an excellent appearance when draped.
+However, it is not a strong fiber.
+Its resistance to abrasion is poor.
+Also, it resists shrinkage, moths and mildew.
+Acetate also does not absorb moisture readily.
+The yarns are pliable and supple; they always spring back to their original shape.
+Equally important, this fabric dries fast.
+When heated, the fiber becomes more pliable.
+Acetone and alcohol dissolves the fibers.
+If interested in dying, special dyes are required.

 Acrylic is a generic name for synthetic fibers derived from 85% polyacrylonitrile.
-Used for base layers or insulating fabrics.
+Often, this is used for base layers or insulating fabrics.
 Properties include a soft, wooly hand, wash-and-wear performance, colorfastness, and wrinkle resistance.
-Acrylic is used in socks and in blends with cotton for fleece apparel.
+You will often find acrylic in socks and also in blends with cotton (e.g. fleece apparel).

-True alpaca is hair from the Alpaca animal, a member of the llama family of the South American Andes Mountains.
-Also imitated in wool, wool and alpaca, rayon, mohair and rayon or cotton, a cotton warp and alpaca filling, or synthetics such as orlon. it comes in various weaves, knits, and weights.
-Characteristically it has a fine, silk-like, soft, light weight and is warm.
-It is very rich and silky with considerable luster and resembles mohair.
+True alpaca is hair from the Alpaca animal – a member of the llama family of the South American Andes Mountains.
+Alpaca hair is known to be silk-like, durable, lightweight and warm; it has considerable lust and resembles mohair.
 If guard hairs are used, it is inclined to be stiff.
-It is strong and durable.
-Alpaca is found in white, black, fawn or gray.
-The fibers are less coarse than those of the llama but are higher in tensile strength.
-It is most commonly used in men’s and women’s suits, coats and sportswear, linings and sweaters.
-Some fine alpaca used for women’s dresses.
-Also in pile or napped fabric for coating.
+An alpaca’s hair can be white, black, fawn or gray.
+Although less coarse than a llama’s hair, the hair is higher in tensile strength.
+You can find alpaca commonly in men’s and women’s suits, coats, sportswear, linings and sweaters.

 The clipped fiber of the living animal is called mohair.
 It has various weaves and knits.
-Scoured mohair appears smooth and white.
-It varies in fineness and is highly resilient, very strong and has high luster.
-Its value is determined by its luster and not its softness.
-It is used extensively in industries such as carpet, upholstery, curtain and automobile cloth.
+Scoured mohair appears smooth and white, which varies in fineness.
+Highly resilient, very strong and has high luster.
+Value is determined by luster and not softness.
+Often, you can find this ‘fabric’ in carpet, upholstery, curtains and automobile cloth.

 Found as Silk, rayon, cotton, and all others.
 The weave is jacquard and dobby.
 It creates a rich, heavy, elaborate design effect.
 Sometimes with colored or metallic threads making the design usually against a satin weave background.
 This makes the figures stand out. the figures in brocade are rather loose, while in damask the figure threads are actually bound into the material.
 The pattern may be satin on a twill ground or twill on a satin ground.
 Often reversible.
 The motifs may be of flowers, foliage, scrollwork, pastoral scenes, or other designs.
 The price range is wide.
 Generally reputed to have been developed from the Latin name “brocade” which means to figure.
 It is used in all types of evening wear, church vestments, interior furnishings, and state robes.